erjillsison/Reddit-Wallpaper-Downloader/Reddit Wallpaper Downloader v0.1/README.txt

 NOTES:
 	-ONLY DOWNLOADS:
-		-from submissions with the image dimensions in the post title e.g "something [1920x1080]"(for speed) -if said dimension is bigger than 1920x1080
-		-if aspect ratio is bigger than 1.6 or less than 1.9
+		-from submissions with the image dimensions in the post title e.g "something [1920x1080]"(for speed) -if said dimension is same as or greater than 1920x1080 -if aspect ratio is bigger than 1.6 or less than 1.9

 UNINSTALL:
 	-run scheduler.exe to delete create task
 	-delete all files normally